 FP&A should guide all significant decisions a company makes.

 Why?
-Because FP&A (financial planning and analysis) is the story the numbers tell.
+Because FP&A (financial planning and analysis) is the story the numbers are trying to tell.

 In other words, FP&A knows how to optimize capital and resources to create the best business outcomes.
 And in this guide, you'll learn all you need to know about FP&A.